-We provide research services in East Africa on the subjects of education, public health, agriculture, youth and labor, and urbanization and migration, with cross-cutting themes of gender and social protection.
+We provide research services in East Africa on the subjects of education, public health, agriculture, youth and livelihoods, and urbanization and migration, with cross-cutting themes of gender and social protection.

 Our past and ongoing projects include design and implementation of impact evaluations, large-scale data collection surveys, qualitative research through interviews and focus groups, and landscape analysis.

 We have worked on projects across all levels of the education system: basic, secondary, university, and vocational.
 Our projects cover a wide range of thematic areas including student learning outcomes, school dropout and transitions, self-centered learning, gender, school leadership and teacher quality.
 In addition to interviews, we use methods such as literacy and numeracy assessments and classroom observations.

 Laterite has delivered dozens of projects related to public health.
 Topics include nutrition and food security, early childhood development, sexual and reproductive health, and access to health services.
 These projects range from desk-based assessments and landscape analysis, to large mixed-methods data collection campaigns involving thousands of households and complex methods such as anthropometric measurements and environmental monitoring.
 We have carried out work in public health for clients such as the World Bank, UNICEF, DFID and USAID, among others.

 Laterite has hands-on experience with projects focused on agriculture and rural development across East Africa.
 We have worked on a range of projects in this sector, from quantitative surveys to perception and attitudes studies to secondary data analysis.
-We also have significant experience in the design and implementation of large impact evaluations, for example of agronomy training programs.
+We have significant experience in the design and implementation of large impact evaluations, for example of coffee agronomy training programs.
 Many of our projects explore the intersection of agriculture and other themes such as livelihoods, gender, and public health.

-Laterite’s previous and ongoing collaborations include projects on youth and adolescence, transitions from school to work, employment and employability, social protection and wages, livelihoods and household dynamics.
-We have worked with a range of clients including the Mastercard Foundation, the World Bank, the International Growth Centre, Rwanda Revenue Authority, and Kepler.
+Laterite’s previous and ongoing collaborations include projects on youth and adolescence, transitions from school to work, employment and employability, economic empowerment, household dynamics, social protection and wages, and financial inclusion.
+We have worked with a range of clients including the Mastercard Foundation, the World Bank, the International Growth Centre, Rwanda Revenue Authority, Smart Campaign, and Kepler.